 CSA 9 provides highway (ex.
 Highway 9) and arterial street (ex.
-Soquel Drive) lighting and traffic signals countywide, excluding the Cities of Capitola, Santa Cruz, and Watsonville.
-Figure 1, on page 11, provides a map of the CSA.
+Soquel Drive) lighting and traffic signal service countywide, excluding the Cities of Capitola, Santa Cruz, and Watsonville.
+Figure 1, on page 12, provides a map of the CSA.
+Currently, there are 480 highway lighting, 180 arterial street lighting, and 47 traffic signals managed and operated by the County under CSA 9.